 - When is the last time you experienced overwhelming joy?
 What were you doing?
 Who were you with?
 What surprised you by your joyous reaction?
 Describe this time in detail in your notes and replay it in your mind as if it were happening now.
 Engage your five senses.
 What do you see, hear, smell, feel and taste as you recall this memory?
 What stands out about this memory or experience?

 - How and when do you know when you are in the flow of life?
 What are the signals you receive internally (i.e. sensations in your body, physical health, dreams or thoughts in your mind) and externally (i.e. how do you engage with others and how do they respond to you)?
-How can you create more of this in your life?
+How can you create more flow in your life?
 Is there a specific action, thought or way of being that might help you create this experience again, no matter what’s going on around you?

 - Reflect on just one major area of your life such as your profession, your finances, your romantic relationship or your spiritual practice.
 Is this area of your life as fulfilling and abundant as you want it to be?
 Are you dedicating time and energy to this area?
 If so, how?
 Be specific.
 Does this area of your life bring you joy, pride and a sense of fulfillment?
 Or does this area leave you with a sense of dread, regret or fear?
 Are you possibly ignoring this area of your life simply because you don’t how to move forward or are you over-focused on this successful area of life while ignoring less appealing aspects of your life?
 Be honest with yourself.
 Describe your thoughts, feelings and intentions around this subject.
 At a later time, you can repeat this exercise with another focus.